Skarsnik/QUsb2snes/docs/Protocol.md

 ### Info

-This give you information on what the device is running.
+This gives you information on what the device is running.
 USB2Snes returns you the firmware version string, the version, the current running rom, and a flags list.
 QUsb2Snes replace the second version with the device type name.

-The current running rom is interesting since for usb2snes device `/sd2snes/menu.bin` tell you the device is not running a ROM.
+The current running ROM is interesting since for usb2snes device `/sd2snes/menu.bin` tells you the device is not running a ROM.
-For QUsb2snes most no sd2snes devices you will mostly get garbage informations
+For QUsb2snes, most no sd2snes devices you will mostly get garbage information

 A SD2Snes device